Lava & Loleygaon Tours

 Lava is the base and the gateway for the famous Neora Valley National Park

 and surrounded by dense forest of coniferous trees.
 However, you should stay overnight at Lava or Neora Valley for a visit to the national park which is full of exotic flora and fauna.
-Entrance to the park is about 10kms from Lava.
+Entrance to the park is about 10kms from Lava town center.

 Lava also attracts many trekkers.
 Trekking to Samthar Plateau starts from a place called Gompa Dara which is located close to Lava.
 The forested areas around Lava is also a paradise for bird watchers.
 You can see many different birds like Blue Robins, Fulvetta, Finch, Wren Babblers and lot more.